usnistgov/800-63-3-Implementation-Resources/_63B/examples.md

 ---
 layout: default
-title:  Sample Authenticators
+title:  Authenticator Examples
-permalink: /63B/SampleAuthenticators
+permalink: /63B/AuthenticatorExamples
 navOrder: 7
-navTitle: Samples
+navTitle: Examples
 ---

-# B.7 Sample Authenticators {#s-b-7}
+# B.7 Authenticator Examples {#s-b-7}

 The following are examples of authenticators thought to represent each of the authenticator types described in [SP 800-63B](https://doi.org/10.6028/NIST.SP.800-63b).
 This list describes only authenticators; it does not include authentication providers (either products or as-a-service) that support authenticators made by third parties.